 Protect Your Vehicle

-The Province of B.C. and the Government of Canada are investing $85 million in the development and construction of the McKenzie Interchange Project, a new interchange on the Trans-Canada Highway at the Intersection with Admirals Road and McKenzie Avenue in Saanich.
+The $85 million McKenzie Interchange Project has been underway for over a year.
 The intersection is the number one bottleneck on Vancouver Island.
 The project will help improve traffic flow in the Capital Regional District, while reducing collisions and improving pedestrian and cyclist safety.
 And while the end result of this construction project will be extremely beneficial, the process is hazardous and costly to the commuter.
+Although it is really starting to take shape, the ongoing construction has the road littered with gravel and debris.
 Stone chips, gravel rash on the front hood and fenders, gouged rims, lower rocker panels and door bottoms, loosened bearings from un-even road shock, and dust/construction particle accumulation on the vehicle all lend to costly repairs.

 Are there any steps to protect your vehicle while commuting?